HMR1200 - Electric trowel Vevor - Free user manual and instructions

 6.1 Servicing

-VEVOR's Trowels are powered by Kohler engines.
+VEVOR's trowels are powered by Kohler engines.
 The engine must be checked for proper lubrication and filled with fuel prior to operation.
-For to the manufacturers engine manual for instructions & details of operations and servicing.
-If a problem should arise, or if you have any question your engine, consult an authorized Kohler servicing dealer.
+Refer to the manufacturer's engine manual for instructions and details of operations and servicing.
+If a problem should arise, or if you have any questions about your engine, consult an authorized Kohler servicing dealer.

 WARNING

-- Improper maintenance, or failure to correct a problem before operati can cause a malfunction in which you can be seriously hurt or killed Always follow the inspection and maintenance recommendations and schedules in this owner's manual.
+Improper maintenance, or failure to correct a problem before operation, can cause a malfunction in which you can be seriously hurt or killed.
+Always follow the inspection and maintenance recommendations and schedules in this owner's manual.

 The maintenance schedule applies to normal operating conditions.
-If you operate your engine under severe conditions, such as sustained high-l or high-temperature operation, or use in unusually wet or dusty condition consult your servicing dealer for recommendations applicable to your individual needs and use.
+If you operate your engine under severe conditions, such as sustained high-load or high-temperature operation, or use in unusually wet or dusty conditions, consult your servicing dealer for recommendations applicable to your individual needs and use.

 6.2 Maintenance Safety